dotnet/csharpstandard/standard/lexical-structure.md

 #### 6.4.5.3 Integer literals

 Integer literals are used to write values of types `int`, `uint`, `long`, and `ulong`.
+(There is no way to write values of type `nint` and `nuint`.
+Instead, implicit or explicit casts of other integral constant values may be used.)
 Integer literals have three possible forms: decimal, hexadecimal, and binary.

 ```ANTLR
 Integer_Literal